Vancouver Park Board

 The Vancouver Board of Parks and Recreation, commonly referred to as the Vancouver Park Board, is the elected board with exclusive possession, jurisdiction and control over public parks in Vancouver, British Columbia, Canada.

-Established by section 485 of the Vancouver Charter, the Vancouver Park Board is the only elected body of its kind in Canada.
-It has seven elected commissioners who are charged by the Vancouver Charter with determining the policy direction of the Park Board.
-The board has a mandate to "provide, preserve and advocate… to benefit people, communities and the environment".
+Established by an 1889 amendment to the Vancouver Incorporation Act, 1886 (later the Vancouver Charter), has seven elected commissioners who are charged with determining the policy direction of the body.
+The board has a mandate to "provide, preserve and advocate... to benefit people, communities and the environment".
 Commissioners are elected at-large every four years, with a chair and vice-chair elected by the commissioners every year.
+Vancouver is the only major city in Canada with an elected park board, although Cultus Lake, British Columbia, also has an elected board.

+History

+The Vancouver Park Board has its origins in the 1886 granting of the 950 acre military reserve at First Narrows to the City of Vancouver for use as a park.
+The new park, named Stanley Park, was formally opened in 1888.
+A warden and Parks Committee were appointed to oversee its development and management.
+In 1890, the appointed committee was replaced by a permanent elected body: three elected commissioners.
+Vancouver By-law No. 96 created the board and gave the commissioners absolute control and management over the park system.
+It was expected to expend monies voted to it by city council and had the power to enter into contracts and pass by-laws.
+Over its history, the board has been known as: